Rilegis/Samples.NET/Reflection/AppWithAddons/README.md

  An addon is NOT a complete program, and as such CANNOT run standalone.

- If you are looking for other ways to add functionalities to your progrma, take a look at my "AppWithPlugins" sample program (WIP).
+ If you are looking for other ways to add functionalities to your program, take a look at my "AppWithPlugins" sample program (WIP).